cranjesh/images-test/TheSoldiersLegacyThorough.md

 I raised a brow.
 "His loyalty?"

 "Exactly."
 Holmes exhaled.
-"He defended Hawthorne when he had no need to.
-That tells me his allegiance is still strong—but perhaps, not unshakable."
+"His evasiveness about Hawthorne suggests fear rather than loyalty.
+That tells me he knows something damaging about the Colonel."."

 I exhaled.
 "So Hanger wasn't William's spy.
 He was Edward's confidant."